1958 – 1961 | 1962 – 1964 | 1965 – 1967

 Following the criticism of Carry On England, the series continued with a clip show containing scenes from every Carry On film except Carry On England.
 Linking material with Kenneth Williams and Barbara Windsor inside Pinewood Studio barely keeps the film together.
 Some considered it a last-minute tribute to Sid James following the previous film's criticism, however it was inspired by the phenomenal success of the MGM compilation film That's Entertainment!
 (1974).

 The film was a co-production between J Arthur Rank and EMI, who had bought Anglo Amalgamated, however Rank were uninterested in the film and did not give it a general release.
 Despite this, when it was broadcast on ITV in 1981 it attracted a remarkable 11 million viewers.
 The new framing footage took two days to film, for which Kenneth Williams was paid £2,000.
+Unsurprisingly, this was the cheapest Carry On to make.

 30. Carry On Emmannuelle (1978)